kernc/_sgs/content/pages/en/about.md

 Since 2011, she has been a journalist to the music magazine Glasna (Musical Youth Slovenia), since 2016, an editor of Kristalni abonma of Sokolski dom in Škofja Loka, and since 2018 also for a chamber music festival Carpe artem in Maribor.
 With conductor and pianist Tilen Draksler, she is the co-founder of Amadeo Chamber Orchestra and also the creative director of Amadeo Festival ("From Škofja Loka to Sorica"), which includes a summer school for musicians and art workshops since 2019.
+In March 2021, she took over the management of Slovenian Musicological Society for a period of four years.
-Last but not least, she is the founder of the chamber music project [_Slovenian string sextet_](https://godalni-sekstet.si).
+She is also the founder of the chamber music project [_Slovenian string sextet_](https://godalni-sekstet.si).